Sound Bath for Anxiety: Does It Actually Work?

 "Does sound healing actually help with anxiety?"

 It's the question I get most often from new clients, and it deserves a real answer rather than a marketing one.
 The short version: yes, with caveats.
-Sound baths reliably reduce the physiological markers of anxiety in the moment, and consistent sessions appear to retrain the nervous system over time.
-They're not a replacement for therapy or medication when those are needed — but they are one of the most accessible, evidence-aligned tools I've seen for the kind of low-grade chronic anxiety that wears people down.
+Singing bowl and music therapy research suggests sound-based relaxation may reduce anxiety, tension, and stress for some people in the moment.
+It is not a replacement for therapy, medication, or medical care when those are needed, but it can be a supportive complementary tool for low-grade chronic anxiety.

-Here's what's actually happening during a sound bath, and why it works for anxiety specifically.
+Here's what's actually happening during a sound bath, and why it may help anxiety specifically.

 What Anxiety Does to the Nervous System